-Objects having a shape can be assigned with one or more stroke attributes used to draw the outline of the shape.
-The stroke determines the width and other attributes of drawing a shape outline.
+Objects having a shape can be assigned with one or more stroke styles used to draw the outline of the shape.
+The stroke style determines the width and other attributes of drawing a shape outline.
 Strokes can be used to draw outlines for groups with clipping shapes, individual characters in a vector text or outlines of glyphs of a text in a frame.

 Stroke attributes are used in various places of a VectorStyler document:

 - The Outline shape effect to set the effect attributes.

 - Drawing the tiling grid in a tiling pattern fill.

 - Text decorations: underline, over line, strike through.

 A stroke appearance is defined using a set of attributes, described in the sections of this chapter.
 The following attributes are available when setting up a stroke style to outline a shape:

 The width of the stroke is the primary attribute of a stroke style.
 It is the most commonly adjusted attribute in typical illustrations, drawings or artwork.